 COMMENDEE 2018-19: Marie is a Behavioural Change Officer at HMP Low Moss.
-She is Commended for the integrity and compassion with which she has singlehandedly developed and led ‘Talking Heads’, a support group giving often vulnerable prisoners a chance to ‘take their mask off’ to safely explore difficult issues.
+She is granted a Commendation for her work in developing and leading ‘Talking Heads’, a support group for prisoners with complex mental health issues, giving them a chance to safely explore difficult issues.

 [Report based on original nomination and any supporting materials submitted to the Trust]